networking101/microcorruption/Addis Ababa/README.md

 ![main](./screenshots/main.png)

-There are 3 calls to printf.
+There are 3 calls to printf in main.
 The only call that takes user input is at instruction address 0x447c.
 We can see the contents by setting a breakpoint before the call.

 ![memory](./screenshots/memory.png)